This classic French onion soup recipe is the ultimate comfort food on a cold day.

 Place 12 (or 4 if you're using a larger French bread) baguette slices on a baking sheet and toast in a 350 degree oven for about 5 minutes.

-1 tsp dried thyme or 3 fresh sprigs of thyme
+- 1 teaspoon dried thyme or 3 sprigs of fresh thyme

 - 6 cups beef broth

 - 4 slices baguette or 12 slices if using a skinny baguette